Questions to test your CCTV compliance with the GDPR

-Document how long you need to keep your footage and then ensure that older footage is deleted (unless it's being kept for evidence).
-Typically 31 days is enough time for an incident to come to light.
+Document (with reasons) how long you need to keep your footage and then ensure that older footage is deleted (unless it's being kept for evidence).
+Typically 31 days is enough time for an incident to come to light

 Have you got "CCTV in operation" signs?

 Add CCTV signage to your site, it should be prominent and adequate.
-You may wish to show who's filming (your logo), why you're filming and contact details.
+You should show who's filming (your logo), why you're filming and contact details.

 Do you have policies and procedures for CCTV?